 The variation in sex differences in recombination we discovered provided an opportunity to determine whether sex differences in chromatin compaction, as measured by the length of the synaptonemal complex (SC), are reversed when heterochiasmy is reversed.
 In all strains except musculusSKIVE, females have longer SCs than males, whether SC length was estimated as the total length across bivalents or as the length of short bivalents (t-tests; all p < 0.05, except short bivalents in musculusSKIVE, p = 0.11).

 Among short bivalents (to which the female X bivalent does not contribute), female to male ratios of mouse mean SC length range from 1.26 (musculusPWD) to 1.52 (domesticusWSB) across strains.
-That females have longer SCs is further supported by models that include covariates, which identify sex as the most consistently significant effect for total SC length (M1: p = 2.56 x 10-31; M2: p = 2.56 x 10-8; M3: p =2.56 x 10-8) and short bivalent length (M1: p = 1.12 x 10-11; M2: p = 1.33 x 10-7; M3: p = 1.33 x 10-7).
-The existence of some subspecies and strain effects on total SC and short bivalent SC Length further indicates that SC length has evolved among strains and among subspecies (See Supplemental Tables 5 and 8).
+That females have longer SCs is further supported by models that include covariates, which identify sex as the most consistently significant effect for total SC length (M1: p = 2.56 x 10-31; M2: p = 2.56 x 10-8; M3: p =2.56 x 10-8) and short bivalent SC length (M1: p = 1.12 x 10-11; M2: p = 1.33 x 10-7; M3: p = 1.33 x 10-7).
+The existence of some subspecies and strain effects on total SC length and short bivalent SC length (Supplemental Tables 5 and 8) further indicates that SC length has evolved among strains and among subspecies.

 In summary, two approaches for measuring SC length demonstrate that females have longer SCs (chromosome axes), even in strains in which males recombine more.
 This pattern implies that in high-recombination strains, spermatocytes have less space than oocytes in which to position additional crossovers.

 Females and males differ in crossover positions and crossover interference

 We used normalized positions of MLH1 foci along bivalents with a single focus to compare crossover location while controlling for differences in SC length.
-In all strains, MLH1 foci tend to be closer to the telomere in males (mean normalized position in males: 0.68; mean normalized position in females: 0.56; paired t-test; p = 8.49 x 10-4).
+In all strains, MLH1 foci tend to be closer to the telomere in males (mean normalized position in males: 0.68 add s.d here?; mean normalized position in females: 0.56; paired t-test; p = 8.49 x 10-4).
 Sex is also the strongest determinant of MLH1 focus position in the models we tested (M1: p = 2.82 x 10-26; M2: p = 3.96 x 10-8; M3: p = 3.96 x 10-8).

 Males have longer normalized mean inter-focal distances (IFDnorm) than females in seven out of eight strains (t-tests; p < 0.05), with only musculusKAZ showing no difference (p = 0.33).
 Examination of IFDnorm distributions indicates that females are centered at approximately 50% and show a slight enrichment of low (<25%) values, whereas males are enriched for higher values.
 Models treating IFDnorm as the dependent variable support the inference of stronger interference in males, with sex being the most significant variable (M1: p = 9.08 x 10-12 ; M2: p = 0.01; M3: p = 0.01).
 In contrast, there is no clear signal of sex differences in raw mean inter-focal distances (IFDraw) (Supplemental Table 13 and 14) across the full set of strains, whether they are considered separately or together.
-Visualization of normalized MLH1 foci positions on bivalents with two crossovers (Figure 4C) further suggests that interference distances vary more in females than in males, and that males display a stronger telomeric bias in the placement of the distal crossover.
+Visualization of normalized MLH1 foci positions on bivalents with two crossovers (Figure 4C and Supplemental Figure X) further suggests that interference distances vary more in females than in males, and that males display a stronger telomeric bias in the placement of the distal crossover.

-In summary, controlling for differences in SC length (chromatin compaction) indicates that interference is stronger in males, whereas interference on the physical scale is similar in the sexes.
+In summary, controlling for differences in SC length (chromatin compaction) indicates that interference is consistently stronger in males, whereas interference on the physical scale is similar in the two sexes.

 Evolution of genome-wide recombination rate is dispersed across bivalents, associated with double-strand break number, and connected to crossover interference